Abuselife/ArcMenu/README.md

 **@[Alexander Rüedlinger](https://github.com/lexruee)** (2017) - Former Developer

 **History**:
-* The ArcMenu project initially started as a fork from the Zorin OS menu extension.
-Over time, the ArcMenu project has undergone significant modifications and enhancements, resulting in an entirely new and unique codebase.
+* ArcMenu initially started as a fork of the Zorin OS menu extension.
+Over time, ArcMenu has undergone significant modifications and enhancements, resulting in an entirely new and unique codebase.

 **Additional Credits**:
 * The 'ArcMenu' layout design is insipired by the Zorin OS menu extension.